 We know that a reduced chance of punctures will mean that you won’t need to replace tyres (and tubes) as often, but ensuring that tyre pressures are maintained will also reduce wear on the outside rubber too, increasing the potential lifespan of your tyres.

 Once again, low tyre pressures are the main cause of increased wear – an increased surface area, plus the added side effects of excess tyre deflection and sideways deformation under cornering, causes more rubber to be worn away.

 6. Fewer replacements

-Changing your tyres can be a real pain – whether you’re a home mechanic or you prefer to have a service centre take care of the job for you, having to remove old and refit new tyres can temporarily put a stop to your e-bike or e-scooter riding.
+Changing your tyres can be a real pain, having to remove old and refit new tyres can temporarily put a stop to your e-bike or e-scooter riding.
 This is especially true of e-scooters, where smaller tyres are notoriously difficult to replace.

 But, running tyres at recommended pressures can help stave this off.
 All of the points above contribute to a reduced risk of tyre failure (whether that’s through a large puncture or high wear), meaning that you won’t need to replace your tyres as often.